sprakhar77/concurrent-file-reader/Readme.md

 ```
 ### Solution:

 This distributed log file reader concurrently reads chunks of the file (chunk size can be specified) via a user specified thread pool.
-All the results read are then summed up find the most active cookie.
-The program can also be run across diferent notes to provide multi layer distribution of work.
-For eg. The program can be run in map-reduce style on 20 nodes, each of which run 1000 go routines to read chunks of a file that is in terabytes or even petabytes.
+All the results read are then summed up to find the most active cookie.
+The program can also be run across diferent nodes to provide multi layer distribution of work.
+For eg. The program can run in map-reduce style on 20 nodes, each of which run 1000 go routines to read chunks of a file that is in terabytes or even petabytes.

 ### Assumptions:
 - If multiple cookies meet that criteria, all of them are returned on separate lines.